w3f/Grants-Program/README_2.md

 ### Introduction

-The Open Grants Program  aims to be:
+The Open Grants Program aims to allocate resources across projects which are beneficial to the advancement of the Polkadot Ecosystem in the following way:
 - Fully transparent
 - Simple
-- Effective at allocating resources across projects which are beneficial to advancement of the Polkadot Ecosystem
+- Effective

 The Web3 Foundation Open Grants Program focuses on technology grants up to **$30k**, which are tracked completely **transparent** on GitHub and paid in **BTC**.
 Additionally, the software of the project needs to be released under the Apache license version 2.0.
 Look at [Web3 Foundation Grants](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) for larger grants, payments in other currencies and partly private submissions.